Chewing tobacco: Not a safe product

 Chewing tobacco and other forms of smokeless tobacco

 There are many types of smokeless tobacco products around the world.
-In the United States, the main types of smokeless tobacco are:
+In the United States, the main types of smokeless tobacco include the following:

-- Snus.
-Snus (pronounced snoos) is a newer smokeless, spitless tobacco product that originated in Sweden.
-It's similar to snuff but is pasteurized during the manufacturing process to kill bacteria that can produce cancer-causing chemicals, and it must be kept refrigerated up to the point of sale.
-It comes in a pouch that's placed between your upper lip and gum.
-The snus sold in Sweden seems to have a lower risk of certain cancers, but the snus sold in the U.S. is not manufactured with the same regulations as the Swedish product.
+- Snus (pronounced snoos) is a smokeless, spitless, flavored tobacco product that originated in Sweden.
+It is sold loose or in teabag-like pouches.
+It's similar to snuff but is pasteurized during the manufacturing process to kill bacteria that can produce cancer-causing chemicals.
+The snus sold in Sweden is associated with lower risks of cancers linked to chewing tobaccos.
+However, because snus sold in the United States is not manufactured with the same regulations as the Swedish product, there is insufficient evidence to draw conclusions about U.S. products.

-- Dissolvable tobacco.
-These are pieces of compressed powdered tobacco, similar to small hard candies.
+- Dissolvable tobacco products are pieces of compressed powdered tobacco that are usually flavored.
 They dissolve in the mouth, requiring no spitting of tobacco juices.
-They're sometimes called tobacco lozenges, but they're not the same as the nicotine lozenges used to help people quit smoking.
+They are sold as orbs or lozenges that resemble hard candy; sticks about the size of a matchstick; or strips that are thin, flat sheets like a dissolvable breath strip.
+These products are not the same as the nicotine lozenges used to help people quit smoking.

 See more In-depth